jrnold/PAR/README.md

 type unit; number of unit-days; mean unit strength; KIA; WIA-CRO;
 WIA-Admitted; and the WIA/KIA ratio.

-- *RMC.DB4*: This is a spreadsheet file readable by Quattro Pro Version 3.0.
-It contains 150 rows recording selected events from the World War II Ardennes Offensive (Battle of the Bulge) with dates ranging from 16 December 1944 through 2 January 1945, and 100 rows recording selected events from the World War II Lorraine Offensive
+- *RMC.DB4*:  It contains 150 rows recording selected events from the World War II Ardennes Offensive (Battle of the Bulge) with dates ranging from 16 December 1944 through 2 January 1945, and 100 rows recording selected events from the World War II Lorraine Offensive